- Is the COVID-19 vaccine required?

 - What is an adjuvant?

 The adjuvant in the Novavax is the additive intended to help strengthen the body’s immune response.

 - What types of symptoms are normal after receiving the vaccine?

 Like other routine vaccines, the most common side effects are a sore arm, fatigue, headache, and muscle pain.

 These symptoms are a sign that the vaccine is working.
-In the Pfizer and Moderna trials, these side effects occurred most often within two days of getting the vaccine, and lasted about a day.
-Side effects were more common after the second dose (of the initial two-dose series) than the first dose.
-In the Johnson & Johnson clinical trials, side effects lasted an average of one to two days.
-For all three vaccines, people over age 55 were less likely to report side effects than younger people.
+In the Pfizer, Moderna and Novavax trials, these side effects occurred most often within two days of getting the vaccine, and lasted about a day.
+For all vaccines, people over age 55 were less likely to report side effects than younger people.

 - What ingredients are in the vaccines?

 You may see some rumors and untrue ingredients listed online or in social media.
 These are generally myths.
 The ingredients in the COVID-19 vaccines are pretty typical for vaccines.
 They contain the active ingredient of mRNA or modified adenovirus along with other ingredients like fats, salts, and sugars that protect the active ingredient, help it work better in the body, and protect the vaccine during storage and transport.

 The Novavax COVID-19 vaccine is a protein subunit-based vaccine that contains an additive, along with fats and sugars to help the vaccine work better in the body.
 This vaccine does not use mRNA.